michaelsundaresan/Rails-Startup-Company/README.md

-# README
+Software-as-a-Service Ruby on Rails App

-[Upskill](http://upskillcourses.com) Software-as-a-Service Ruby on Rails App
+This was a project I completed in the CoderManual Bootcamp.